Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-4-Sovereign-Call-MSGraph/README.md

 ### Update the `Startup.cs` file to enable the Microsoft Graph custom service

 Still in the `Startup.cs` file, add the following lines just after the following.
-This lines ensures that the GraphAPIService benefits from the optimized `HttpClient` management by ASP.NET Core.
+This line ensures that the GraphAPIService benefits from the optimized `HttpClient` management by ASP.NET Core.

 ```CSharp
     // Add Graph